Andy Poole and Nigel Holmes provide an overview of a common issue with the limited company structure and how to overcome it

 If you are considering incorporating your practice or you have already incorporated, this is a factor that will need to be reviewed.
 We are already being called in to help in situations where practices have incorporated without our help and now need solutions as partners begin to retire.

-Armstrong Watson has been exclusively endorsed by The Law Society for the provision of accountancy services to law firms throughout the North of England.
+Armstrong Watson has partnered with the Law Society for the provision of accountancy services to law firms throughout the north of England.